 The number of “followers” on social media platforms is an indicator of audience engagement, and the Smithsonian has an active presence on Facebook, Twitter, Instagram, YouTube, and other platforms.

-Smithsonian Affiliations partners with a national network of over 200 museums, science centers, universities, and other arts and cultural organizations, reaching millions in their local communities.
-Smithsonian Affiliates extend the reach of the Smithsonian.
+The Smithsonian partners with a national network of over 200 museums, science centers, universities, and other arts and cultural organizations.
+These Smithsonian Affiliates extend the reach of the Smithsonian by touching millions in their local communities.
 The mutually beneficial relationships include sharing collections, expertise, and collaboration on education and research projects.
 Visit Smithonian Affiliations to learn more.

 The extent to which the Smithsonian shares its collections and expertise through traveling exhibitions is another measure of outreach.
 The Smithsonian Institution Traveling Exhibition Service (SITES) develops and circulates an extensive range of exhibitions about art, science, history, and popular culture to exhibitors across America, from major urban museums to small rural community centers.
 Visit SITES for more information.